 25 – The USSR launches Mars V on a mission to Mars.

 28 – Skylab 3 makes a rendezvous with the orbiting Skylab station.
-Astronauts Alan Bean, Owen Garriott, and Jack Lousma perform further repairs and experiments.
+Astronauts Captain Alan Bean, Dr Owen Garriott, and Major Jack Lousma perform further repairs and experiments.

 30 – Eleven-year battle over thalidomide compensation ends with a £20 million court settlement.

 30 – 18 miners die and 16 are injured when a pit cage crashes over 1400 feet to the bottom of a shaft at Markham Colliery near Chesterfield.